(This is the 2nd post in an ongoing lesson-study from the life of the prophet Elijah.)

 When we faithfully do what He called us to, working and waiting in that place He last sent us; it’s there that we can expect to hear His “next thing” for us.
 And, that, in the timing He knows is perfect.

 As we are faithful in whatever that may be, though it might be difficult, we can be sure it will ultimately be glorious and God will be gloried!

-If you missed the 1st post in this ongoing study, you can find it here:
+If you missed the 1st post in this study of Elijah, you can find it here:

 Elijah’s prophecy of a coming drought: A lesson for America from 1 Kings 17

 If you enjoyed this lesson, you can continue your study in part 3:

 Trusting the word of the Lord: A Bible study of 1 Kings 17:7-16